Memorandum of Cooperation on Trans-Tasman Bank Distress Management

 New Zealand

-In New Zealand, the New Zealand Treasury and RBNZ have principal responsibility for promoting the stability of the New Zealand financial system and coordinating the New Zealand response to the distress of a trans-Tasman bank.
-Under the Reserve Bank of New Zealand Act 1989, statutory powers are conferred on the RBNZ and the Minister of Finance to manage a bank distress or failure situation.
-As any decisions are likely to have financial implications for the Crown, the RBNZ will consult with Treasury on recommendations to be brought to the Minister, given Treasury's role as the Government's primary economic and financial advisor.
+Under New Zealand legislation[1], statutory powers are conferred on the RBNZ and the Minister of Finance to manage a bank distress or failure situation.[2]
+As any decisions may have financial implications for the Crown, the RBNZ will consult with Treasury on recommendations to be brought to the Minister, given Treasury's role as the Government's primary economic and financial advisor.
+The RBNZ also consults and co-ordinates with the FMA, particularly on issues relating to the supervision of financial institutions and on consumer outcomes.

 The responsibilities of the respective agencies are: